-The U.S. Department of Energy has said that water heating accounts for around 16% of total annual energy expenditures.
+The U.S. Department of Energy has said that water heating accounts for around 16% of annual energy expenditures.
 That is a large amount of energy spent on a single home appliance.
 Finding ways to cut down your energy costs with your water heater could be very helpful.
-Fortunately, our team of specialists here at Easy Flow Drain know what it takes to save money and will provide you with two simple tips and tricks that you could put to use right now and save money tomorrow.
+Fortunately, our team of specialists here at [Easy Flow Drain](https://easyflowdrain.com) know what it takes to save money.
+We’ll provide you with two simple tips and tricks that you could put to use right now and save money tomorrow.

 Reduce Hot Water Use:

 - Begin by switching out old showerheads with a newer, low-flow model.
-Expect to spend around $25 for a good model that can still provide a great steady stream for showers, but help reduce water wast to as little as 1.6 gallons per minute.
+Expect to spend around $25 for a good model that can still provide a great steady stream of water but help reduce water waste.
+You could even reduce your water usage per shower to as little as 1.6 gallons per minute.

 - Be sure to repair any leaky faucets or showerheads.